- Do I have to live in your program’s service area to enroll in your adult education classes?

 - have written superintendent’s agreement if you are school age and live outside the Valley Unified School District areas (MSAD 27, MSAD 33, or Madawaska); and

-- complete the intake process.
+- complete the intake process with adult education staff.

 4. What is Adult Basic Education (ABE)?

 Adult Basic Education (ABE) courses support basic literacy in Reading, Writing, Math and English as a Second Language.
 These courses can assist adult learners in daily life such as balancing a bank account, budgeting, communicating with doctors, improving computer and digital literacy skills, managing job and family responsibilities, assisting children with homework, and more.
 These courses can be the starting point for some who may be interested in pursuing a high school diploma, college, or workforce training but are not quite ready academically.